dbry/audio-resampler/README.md

 The package includes a command-line program (**ART**) to experiment with the resampler and serve as example code for the engine API.
-The resampling and filtering code works with only 32-bit float audio data, however the command-line program includes examples of how to convert to and from integer audio samples, including the use of highpass TPDF dither and 1st-order noise shaping.
+The resampling and filtering code works with only 32-bit float audio data, however there is also code provided to convert to and from integer audio samples.
+The decimation includes several configurable options for dither and noise-shaping, including strong ATH filters tailored for popular sampling rates.

 **ART** works with Microsoft WAV files and includes four quality presets that set the number and size of the sinc filters and serve as a starting point for experimentation: